spinnaker/dcd-spec/README.md

       {{/regions}}
 ```

-There is no granularity restriction to a module, and you can invoke it at
+Granularity restrictions of a module apply to anywhere handlebars expressions
-any place that handlebar expressions are supported.
-Combined with
+are supported, and can output as little or as much data as necessary.
+Combined
-configuration-level module overriding, this offers a considerable amount
+with configuration-level module overriding, this offers a considerable amount of
-of options for extensibility.
-For example, a template designer could
+options for extensibility.
+For example, a template designer could create a
-create a template that allows end-users to override execution windows.
+template that allows end-users to override execution windows.

 ```yaml
 # Template